Wally189/alanwpgallagher-site/README.md

 5. keep the language human and understandable
 6. commit changes in GitHub so the work has a record

-That is the real skill I want this site to show: not just pressing buttons, but knowing what needs to be built, why it matters, and how to make it usable for people.
+That is the real skill I want this site to show: not just pressing buttons, but knowing what needs to be built, why it matters, and how to make it usable for people - with the assistance of AI.

 ## Showcase standard